Last updated on February 8, 2023 by Wandering our World

 The park is home to the four highest peaks in Grenada and centers around a scenic lake.
 Hikers of all experiences can enjoy Etang National Park as there are many trails, some offering quick 15 minute hikes, whilst other hikes can take several hours to complete.

-Due to Grenada being a valuable colony during the 18th century for its spice trade, it needed to be well protected from invaders.
+Due to Grenada being a valuable colony during the 18th century for the spice trade, it needed to be well protected from invaders.

 The French and British colonies used these forts to fight off other European powers and deter pirates off Grenada’s shores.